Outdoor Fun

 On the eastern edge of Texas, explore the bayou bound by cypress trees dripping in Spanish moss.
 In the fall, the cypress trees turn a nutty brown before dropping their needles.

-Caddo Lake features over 50 miles of paddling trails for your canoe or kayak.
-With rental boats in the park, paddle a trail instead of hiking.
+Caddo Lake features over 50 miles of paddling trails for canoes or kayaks.
+With rental boats in the park, you can paddle a trail instead of hiking.

 The CCC companies 889 and 857 arrived in 1933 to develop the area.
 Using the National Park Service’s rustic designs, the cabins offer the timeless appeal of rough-hewn logs and stone.
-Find cabins for two to six people with cooking and bathrooms (starting at $75).
+Find two- to six-person cabins with cooking and bathrooms (starting at $75).

 Located at 245 Park Road 2 in Karnack.
 Open daily from 8 a.m. to 5 p.m.
 Adult admission (12+) is $4.